JoenTheWizard/Tutor_Stuff/Tutoring/C-examples/homework_2023_C.md

 # Task 2
 ## Dynamic memory
 Dynamically allocate an array of integers of size 5, assign values to each index (1-5) and print it.
 Make sure to free the memory afterwards (you can use tools like `valgrind` to help you to detect memory leaks).
+Remember to use Valgrind by doing `valgrind ./<executable>`, in which you can see the heap summary.

 # Task 3
 ## Makefiles